michaelpalumbo/artstar/speechRecognition.md

 ## Running

 I wrote two programs.
-One is a live interpreter, the other interprets recorded audio files.
+One is a live interpreter, the other interprets recorded audio files and will most-likely be the code I include in the larger program.
 The former is easier to run, so it can serve as a useful test that the installation steps all worked:

 ### Live speech transcriber

 1. 1.
-We'll run this program from the termninal!
+We'll run this program from the terminal!
 First, point the terminal to the artstar directory:
 ```shell
 cd /full/path/to/artstar/folder
 ```